FOREX-Euro climbs as traders eye political risk, cenbank speeches

 “We think the market may be underestimating the risks here – especially given that the euro’s pro-cyclical and portfolio inflow-driven rally could run out of steam if political risks stay slightly elevated in the near-term,” ING said in a note.

-It hit a three-year low near 88.25 on Feb.
-16 but the view that the sell-off was overdone, plus upbeat minutes from the U.S. central bank, helped lift the dollar last week.
+A view that the dollar’s sell-off had been overdone, plus minutes from the Fed’s January rate-setting meeting that offered a relatively upbeat tone, helped give the dollar a lift last week.

 POWELL‘S TESTIMONY

-The focus this week is Federal Reserve Chairman Jerome Powell’s first congressional testimony.
+The focus this week is Federal Reserve Chairman Jerome Powell’s first congressional testimony on monetary policy and the economy.

-Worries about rising inflation have spooked markets on a multi-year bull run.
-Investors will be scanning Powell’s comments for any signs that the central bank wants to raise rates faster to address inflationary pressures.
+The U.S. 10-year Treasury yield eased a tad in Monday’s Asian trade to 2.866 percent, continuing a slip from the four-year high of 2.957 percent reached on Wednesday.

-The U.S. 10-year Treasury yield eased in Asian trade to 2.858 percent, continuing a slip from the four-year high of 2.957 percent reached on Wednesday.
+“He (Powell) probably doesn’t need to project any dovish image.
+But at a time when share prices have been unstable, he also doesn’t need to say anything that sounds especially hawkish on interest rates,” Okagawa said.

 While stock markets started the week on a solid footing and pointed to strong risk appetite, futures data suggested foreign exchange investors were cutting their risk exposures, albeit from high levels.

 Positions in risk-related foreign exchanges, particularly sterling and the Canadian dollar, fell, according to the data.
-(Editing by Robin Pomeroy)
+(Additional reporting by Masayuki Kitano in SINGAPORE; Editing by Gareth Jones)